 10.5.
 The community, with the consent of its members, has the right to sell the products of labor produced by its members.

-11. COMMUNITY ACCOUNTING AND REPORTING
+11. ACCOUNTING AND REPORTING OF THE COMMUNITY

 DRAFT LETTER

-to the body responsible for
+to the body implementing

 registration of legal entities

-Please register a non-profit organization - _____________________ (indicate the form: family (clan) or territorial-neighborly, the name of the IP and the Community).
+Please register a non-profit organization - _____________________ (indicate the form: family (tribal) or territorial-neighborhood, name of indigenous peoples and communities).

 Sincerely,

-________________________ (signature, transcript of signature, position of authorized person)
+_________________________________ (signature, transcript of signature, position of authorized person)

 Send your good work in the knowledge base is simple.
 Use the form below